Can You Forgive Her?: Plot

-Alice Vavasor, a young woman of twenty-four, is engaged to the wealthy, respectable, dependable if unambitious and bland, John Grey.
-She had previously been engaged to her cousin George, but she broke it off after he went through a wild period.
-John, trusting in his love, makes only the slightest protest of Alice’s planned tour of Switzerland with her cousin Kate, George's sister, even when he learns George is to go with them as their male protector.
-Influenced by the romance of Switzerland, by Kate's contriving to restore George to Alice's favour, and by her own misgivings with John's shortcomings, Alice jilts her second fiancé.
+Alice Vavasor, a 24 year old woman, is engaged to the wealthy, respectable, dependable if unambitious and bland, John Grey.
+She had previously been engaged to her cousin George, but broke it off after he went through a wild period.
+John, trusting in his love, makes only the slightest protest about Alice's planned tour of Switzerland with her cousin Kate, George's sister, even when he learns George is to go with them as their male protector.
+Influenced by the romance of Switzerland, by Kate's contriving to restore George to Alice's favour, and by her own misgivings about John's shortcomings, Alice jilts her second fiancé.

 Alice's noble but despised relations are shocked, but their protests only strengthen Alice's resolve, and she eventually renews her engagement to George, who seems charismatic, ambitious and alluring, in contrast to John.
 She respects his honesty in acknowledging in his letter proposing their marriage that her money would support his parliamentary ambitions, and she tells him that he can draw on her funds even before they marry.
 Ever attentive to Alice's welfare, John secretly pays the money instead.

-George wins the byelection, but finds the financial demands and prospect of the shortly upcoming General Election to be crushingly disappointing.
+George wins the byelection, but finds the financial demands and prospect of the forthcoming general election to be crushingly disappointing.
 Now desperate, his darker side becomes increasingly visible.
 He has fantasies about murdering his grandfather, and breaks Kate's arm when the old man dies of natural causes having denied George his inheritance.
-He comes last in the General Election after his grandfather's death and estrangement from Kate.
+He comes last in the general election after his grandfather's death and estrangement from Kate.
 In despair, and after learning of John's interference in his campaign and engagement, he almost murders John before escaping to America.

 A second story involves the comic rivalry between the wealthy farmer Cheesacre and the pauper soldier Captain Bellfield for the affections (and substantial inheritance) of the widow Mrs Greenow.
 Mrs Greenow, the aunt of Alice, George, and Kate, had married young to a very rich older man who had recently died.
 Still in mourning, which for her involves a great deal of performance, she also enjoys basking in the attentions of her beaux and pitting them against each other.
 Finally she decides to marry the more attractive Captain Bellfield, knowing that she can keep him under control.